-Damon McCoy is an Assistant Professor of Computer Science and Engineering at New York University's Tandon School of Engineering.
-He received his Ph.D. in Computer Science from the University of Colorado, Boulder.
-He is a member of the the Center for Automotive Embedded Systems Security (CAESS) that conducted one of the first security analysis of a modern automobile.
+Damon McCoy received his Ph.D. in Computer Science from the University of Colorado, Boulder.
+He is a member of the Center for Automotive Embedded Systems Security (CAESS) that conducted one of the first security analysis of a modern automobile.
 His research focuses on empirically measuring the security and privacy of technology systems and their intersections with society.
-Currently, his primary focus is on online payment systems, economics of cybercrime, automotive systems, privacy enhancing technologies and censorship resistance.
+Currently, his primary focus is on online payment systems, economics of cybercrime, automotive systems, privacy-enhancing technologies and censorship resistance.

 In a first-of-its-kind study, Center for Cybersecurity researchers led by Damon McCoy have found that YouTube channels with conspiracy content are fertile ground for predatory advertisers — with conspiracy channels having nearly 11 times the prevalence of likely predatory or deceptive ads when compared to mainstream YouTube channels and being twice as likely to feature non-advertising ways to monetize content, such as donation links for Patreon, GoFundMe and PayPal.

 Researchers also discovered that: